ShadowMario/FNF-PsychEngine/README.md

-# I don't recommend you use this template just yet
+# This template is ready for use!

 # Friday Night Funkin' - Psych Engine
 Original Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.

-# Friday Night Funkin' - Unnamed Engine
+# Friday Night Funkin' - Immo Engine
 Used for upcoming mod

 ## Installation: